massalabs/massa/docs/rfc_ledger_unif.md

     * remove entries for which Amount = 0
 * if slot S was the last of cycle C:
   * set complete=true for cycle C in the history
-  * compute the seed hash and notifies the `PoSDrawer` for cycle C+3
+  * compute the seed hash and notifies the `Selector` for cycle C+3

-### PoSDrawer
+### Selector

-The `PoSDrawer` system is shared through an RwLock to many modules.
+The `Selector` system is shared through an RwLock to many modules.

 It efficiently draws PoS selections in separate threads to not block the execution thread that feeds it with seed hashes and roll distributions.

 It stores the draws once they are available.
-If a module asks PosDrawer for a draw that was discarded (too old) or not computed yet, it returns the corresponding error.
+If a module asks Selector for a draw that was discarded (too old) or not computed yet, it returns the corresponding error.

 This module computes draws in a multithreaded way using Xoshiro256++ jumps https://docs.rs/rand_xoshiro/latest/rand_xoshiro/struct.Xoshiro256PlusPlus.html#method.jump